Thousands in dire peril on the Atlantic

 And all might have been saved.

-Had there been a sufficient number of life boats and life rafts aboard the Titanic it is generally conceded that not a life would have been lost.
-But the newest, the most luxurious, the greatest of Trans-Atlantic ships, carried only twenty large, modern lifeboats, and they were loaded to the gunwhales with the women and the children.
+Had there been a sufficient number of lifeboats and life rafts aboard the Titanic it is generally conceded that not a life would have been lost.
+But the newest, the most luxurious, the greatest of Trans-Atlantic ships, carried only twenty large, modern lifeboats, and they were loaded to the gunwales with the women and the children.

 The Carpathia with the survivors will reach here late Thursday or early Friday.
 Under orders from Washington, the Collector of Customs office this afternoon announced that all regulations would be suspended when it arrived.

 The survivors of the Titanic have no baggage, and the treasury department determined to permit their immediate reunion with relatives and friends without the formality even of customs examination.